terryfu2/ctrl-web/README.md

 * Select Text in Terminal, 'Ctrl-Shift-c' to open google search
 * Select Text in Code Editor, 'Ctrl-Alt-c' to open google search
+* 'Ctrl-Shift-s' to open google search directly in Vscode

 ## Features